 Since credit card offers are constantly changing, I wanted to point out my top 5 offers on a monthly basis (past months: March).
 Of course this list does not include all offers currently available (you can see a compiled list here), but I wanted to limit it to five and include some newly announced offers along with some offers that are close to expiring:

-- SimplyCash® Business Card from American Express: Limited time offer - $250 statement credit after you spend $5,000 on qualifying purchases on the Card within the first 6 months of Card Membership.
-Your application must be received by February 24, 2015.
+- SimplyCash® Business Card from American Express: THIS OFFER HAS EXPIRED.
+Limited time offer – $250 statement credit after you spend $5,000 on qualifying purchases on the Card within the first 6 months of Card Membership.
+Your application must be received by April 27, 2016.
 No annual fee. *Terms and conditions apply

 - Perks: This card rivals the Chase Ink Classic and Cash card where you earn 5% cash back at US office supply stores and wireless phone providers purchased directly from the U.S. wireless phone provider (up to the first $25,000 spend) and 3% cash back on a category of your choice (select one out of seven categories, up to $25,000 spend).
 With this card you also have access to the American Express OPEN Savings up to 10% back as a statement credit at participating merchants (for example, 10% back at Hertz and 5% back at Hyatt).
 And since it is an American Express you can take advantage of my favorite promotions – the Amex Sync offers where you can earn statement credits for select purchases.